 - 1. Save your workbook as: E4-D6-SalesCharts - 2.
-Select cell J1 on the Sales sheet and then choose Insert→Illustrations→Online Pictures to open the dialog box. - 3.
-Search for air travel in the search box, choose a suitable image (perhaps a plane with a globe), and then click Insert.

-Because this is an online search, the results change frequently and you may not see the same images from one search to the next.
-Some online images are also inserted with licensing information, which refers to the creative commons license to use the image.

-- 4. With the image selected (if your picture includes licensing information, select only the picture), go to Picture Tools→Format→Size→Height [1], type 1 in the box, and tap [Enter]. - 5.
-Select cell I1 and choose Insert -> Illustrations -> Online Pictures 📑 again. - 6.
-Enter space in the search box, choose an appropriate image of a spaceship, and click Insert. - 7.
-Resize this image to be 1" in height to match the first image. - Choose Picture Tools→Format→Adjust→Color→Blue, Accent Color 1 Light (in the Recolor group). - 9.
+On the Sales sheet, click cell J1 and then choose Insert→Illustrations→Pictures→Online Pictures to open the dialog box. - 3.
+Click Airplane in the gallery and then choose a suitable image (perhaps a cartoon plane with no background) and click Insert. - Because this is an online search, the results will change frequently, and you may not see the same images from one search to the next.
+Some online images are also inserted with licensing information, which refers to the Creative Commons license to use the image. - 4.
+With the image selected (if licensing information is included, select only the picture), go to Picture Format→Size→Height, type 1 in the box, and tap Enter. - 5.
+Click cell 11 and choose Insert → Illustrations → Pictures → Online Pictures again. - 6.
+Enter spaceship in the search box, choose an appropriate image, and click Insert. - 7.
+Resize the image to be 1 inch in height to match the first image and, if necessary, drag the images to reposition them so they do not overlap. - 8.
+Choose Picture Format -> Adjust -> Color -> Blue, Accent Color 1 Light (in the Recolor group). - 9.
 Save the workbook.